-TT 4 2000 On anoting Systems L T P J С
+TT 4 2000 Om anotin a Swatana L T P J С

 ITA3008 Operating Systems 3 0 2 0 4

 Pre-requisite ITA3002 Syllabus version ion

 1.0

 - 1. To learn the mechanisms of operating system to handle processes and threads and their communication. - 2.
 To understand the process and the way by which processes are synchronized and scheduled. - 3.
 To understand different approaches to memory management.